 Dealing With Hearing Loss In The Workplace

-The reality that you may have hearing loss can be difficult to accept and it can often become a struggle to regain a sense of normalcy in your daily activities, much less your place of work.
-The feeling that your livelihood and ability to provide income for your family may be adversely affected can become overwhelming.
+The reality that you may have hearing loss can be difficult to accept, and it can often become a struggle to regain a sense of normalcy in your daily activities, much less your place of work.
+The feeling that your livelihood and ability to provide for your family may be adversely affected can become overwhelming.
 Therefore, first and foremost, it is important to remember that you are not alone.
-Of the nearly 40 million people in the United States with hearing loss, the majority are still in the workforce and most of them are doing quite well with the help of hearing aids.
+Of the nearly 40 million people in the United States with hearing loss, the majority are still in the workforce and doing quite well with the help of hearing aids.

 Be confident!
 Hearing loss shouldn’t diminish your earning potential or make you less of a person.
 Take charge of your future earnings by maximizing the hearing you have left with suitable hearing aids.
 Hearing better will help you perform better and maintain more control of your life.

-- Be sure that you know how to do your job correctly
+2. Be sure that you know how to do your job correctly.

 Being competent and honing your skills not only makes you a valuable employee, it also shows that you have what it takes to overcome obstacles.
 People with disabilities that function as well or better than those without disabilities earn the respect of coworkers and employers.
 Also, people with hearing loss generally feel better about themselves and their lives as a result of wearing hearing aids.